vega/vega-lite/site/docs/mark/tick.md

 ### Strip Plot

-The following set of strip-plots show the distribution of each car's Horsepower.
+The following set of strip-plots shows the distribution of each car's horsepower.

 <span class="vl-example" data-name="tick_strip"></span>